-- Evidence that young people have specific needs and require special attention - Evidence for different outcomes: - □ to decrease HIV prevalence - to decrease proximal determinants (behaviours, risk and protective factors) - Evidence that specific interventions prevent HIV transmission (eg. needle exchange, condoms, circumcision) - Evidence that specific behaviours will prevent HIV transmission (eg. ABC ... to Z) - Evidence that we are able to DO what needs to be done (from efficacy to effectiveness) - Evidence to confirm common-sense!
+- Evidence that young people have specific needs and require special attention - Evidence for different outcomes: - □ to decrease HIV prevalence - to decrease proximal determinants (behaviours, risk and protective factors) - Evidence that specific interventions prevent HIV transmission (eg. needle exchange, condoms, circumcision) - Evidence that we can change specific behaviours that will prevent HIV transmission (eg. ABC ... to Z) - Evidence that we are able to DO what needs to be done (from efficacy to effectiveness) - Evidence to confirm common-sense!